 What equipment do you need for this recipe?

-In this recipe we use a small Braun mixer with a food processor attachment, but you could use a regular food processor or even a regular blender.
+We use a small Braun mixer with a food processor attachment, but you could use a regular food processor or even a regular blender.
 If you don’t have any of this equipment you could also mix the sauce by hand, but if you do just make sure to grate the fresh ginger really finely otherwise you’ll be munching on big chunks while eating! 😆

 Optional equipment includes a citrus juicer, but juicing the lime can also be done by hand!